A roundup of food policy topics

 What’s Hot: Food-System Workers May Get First Access to COVID-19 Vaccine

-In October individual states submitted plans to the Centers for Disease Control and Prevention (CDC) prioritizing when various groups should receive a COVID-19 vaccine when available.
-Many states are prioritizing food-system workers for early access to a vaccine, which may be available for the highest priority population groups in early 2021.
+In October, individual states submitted plans to the Centers for Disease Control and Prevention (CDC) prioritizing when various groups should receive a COVID-19 vaccine when available.
+Many states are prioritizing food-system workers, including restaurant workers, for early access to a vaccine, which may be available for the highest priority population groups in early 2021.

-A COVID-19 Vaccination Program Playbook published by the CDC highlights critical populations to receive the vaccine first but does not specifically mention food workers.
-The playbook notes that the “critical infrastructure workforce” includes healthcare providers as well as other essential workers, with an additional note that the specific groups to be included in the infrastructure workforce will vary by state because the makeup of each state’s workforce is specific to the state t.
+A COVID-19 Vaccination Program Playbook published by the CDC highlights critical populations to receive the vaccine first but does not specifically mention food-system workers.
+The playbook notes that the “critical infrastructure workforce” includes healthcare providers as well as other essential workers, with an additional note that the specific groups to be included in the infrastructure workforce will vary by state because the makeup of each state’s workforce is specific to the state.

 According to FERN, among the plans it reviewed, most states stated that agricultural and food-processing workers would receive the vaccine in the first or second of three or four phases.
 Those states include major players in the meatpacking industry such as Nebraska and Arkansas, and those, like California, that have had significant COVID-19 outbreaks within the food sector.

 Food Policy Watchdog: Who Will Be President-Elect Biden’s Secretary of Agriculture?

 As President-elect Joe Biden weighs candidates for his cabinet, the food and agriculture sectors await his pick for Secretary of Agriculture.
 The person whom Biden chooses will begin to determine how realistic his ambitious goals for reducing greenhouse gas emissions and making agriculture more socially just and sustainable actually are.